 - Individual pupil premiums are used to support that pupil's learning.

-- TAs and LSAs are funded from the SEN budget and deliver interventions to meet the pupil's needs either on a 1:1 basis or in small groups.
+- TAs and LSAs are funded from the SEND budget and deliver interventions to meet the pupil's needs either on a 1:1 basis or in small groups.

 How is the decision made about what type and how much support my child will receive?